 If the creation of new ideas represents one pole of technological change within the semiconductor business, then the physical manufacture of the products of those ideas represents the other.
 On the one hand, the rapid pace of change in semiconductor development, combined with the periodic differential decumulation of Dominant Semiconductor Capital, suggests a certain degree of failure to profitably limit the creation and diffusion of new ideas.
 On the other hand, the regular appearance of 'shortages' suggests that dominant semiconductor firms have primarily relied on the strategic limitation of the physical manufacture of chips for differential accumulation.
 The evidence in this section indicates that this strategy may have shifted as new design, IP, and other fabless firms emerged as targets for mergers and acquisitions.
 It also confirms the capital as power thesis that, under certain conditions, M&A activity is a reliable way to accumulate differentially.
-Finally, it shows how, as the new growth of semiconductor firms since the mid-1990s created a wealth of takeover targets, dominant firms adapted to the centrifugal forces threatening their differential power by shifting accumulation strategies.

-5.3.3 A return to depth?
+A return to depth?

-The current trade conflict with China parallels the conflict with Japan in the 1980s, not least because the semiconductor business appears to be implicated at the highest levels.
-While it is still a few 'production nodes' behind US and Taiwanese semiconductor firms, The Chinese ruling elite is pouring resources into achieving technological parity, if not supremacy, with the other technological superpowers (Capri 2020, 30).
+The current trade conflict with China in some ways parallels the conflict with Japan in the 1980s, not least because the semiconductor business appears to be implicated at the highest levels.
+While it is still a few 'production nodes' behind US and Taiwanese semiconductor firms, the Chinese ruling elite is pouring resources into achieving technological parity, if not supremacy, with the other technological superpowers (Capri 2020, 30).
 China is already the largest purchaser of semiconductors globally, and its technology sector is highly integrated with foreign capital (23).
-The combination of policies designed to encourage foreign investment and the desire to gain access to China's rapidly growing technology sectors have fueled a steady migration of semiconductor business into the country (Chu 2013, 188).
-A 2020 Hinrich Foundation report lists 22 semiconductor firms' joint ventures with China between 2014 and 2018, while "in China's computer sector, foreign-invested enterprises accounted for 59 percent of industry assets and 57 percent of industry profits in the manufacture of computers" in 2013 (Capri 2020, 34).
+The combination of policies designed to encourage foreign investment and the desire to gain access to China's rapidly growing technology sectors have fueled a steady migration of semiconductor firms' joint ventures with China between 2014 and 2018, while "in China's computer sector, foreign-invested enterprises accounted for 59 percent of industry assets and 57 percent of industry profits in the manufacture of computers" in 2013 (Capri 2020, 34).

 At the same time, the unleashing of industry under China's industrialization policy has also sparked fears of 'overproduction'.
-For instance, Capri estimates that "the possibility of an oversupply of NAND and DRAM chips would seem likely, at some point, which would drive down global market prices" (2020, 29).
+For instance, Capri estimates that "the possibility of an over-supply of NAND and DRAM chips would seem likely, at some point, which would drive down global market prices" (2020, 29).
 In other words, China appears to be pursuing a similar strategy as Japan did in the 1980s - a strategy of green-field investment that some worry will undermine the differential profitability of other firms.
 As Capri notes, "none of this bodes well for the world's existing players" (29).